 The student is responsible for meeting all requirements and observing every deadline.
 Deadlines are given in this catalog and online at the Graduate School website.

-When the thesis or dissertation is ready to be put in final form for submission to the Graduate School, the student should review the Format Requirements of the Graduate School Editorial Office and should work with the Application Support Center to format the document in order to meet the minimum submission requirements of the Editorial Office.
-The Application Support Center offers students assistance with troubleshooting their documents free of charge.
-The Center also provides more extensive formatting and pdf-conversion services for reasonable fees to the student.
-It is highly recommended that all students writing theses and dissertations use their services, in order to alleviate some of the stress felt during the approval process.
+When the thesis or dissertation is ready to be put in final form for submission to the Graduate School, the student should review the Format Requirements of the Graduate School Editorial Office and should work with the Thesis and Dissertation Formatting Support Center to format the document in order to meet the minimum submission requirements of the Editorial Office.
+In order to meet degree requirements, all thesis and dissertation students must gain acceptance status with the Editorial Office by each of the posted deadlines for the term in which they intend for the degree to be awarded.
+Upon submission to the Graduate School Editorial Office, a thesis or dissertation should be near-final and completely formatted.
+It will not be accepted as meeting the first submission requirements in draft form.
+The Thesis and Dissertation Formatting Support Center offers students assistance with troubleshooting their documents free of charge.
+It is highly recommended that all students writing theses and dissertations use their services in order to alleviate some of the stress felt during the approval process.

 Students must submit a Degree Application on ONE.UF before the published deadline of the term and must meet minimum registration requirements.
 Degree Applications do not carry over from one semester to the next.
 If the degree is not awarded, the student must:

-- request that his or her academic unit remove their name from the current term degree list
+- request that their academic unit remove their name from the current term degree list

 - re-apply for the degree award via ONE.UF in a subsequent term, by the published deadline for that term; and